pranavjoshi075/NovaPrepAI/README.md

-# 🧠 AI Interview Mocker – Practice Like a Pro!
+# 🧠 NovaPrep AI – Practice Like a Pro!

-Welcome to **AI Interview Mocker**, your personal AI-powered mock interview platform designed to simulate real-world interview scenarios with ease and accuracy.
+Welcome to **NovaPrep AI**, your personal AI-powered mock interview platform designed to simulate real-world interview scenarios with ease and accuracy.
 Whether you're a fresher or a professional, our tool helps you **build confidence, improve communication**, and get job-ready!

 > ⚡ Built with **Gemini API** for smart, contextual, and customized interview experiences.